CBIIT/bento-docs/configuration/static-pages.md

 ### Edit configuration file
 1. There is a maximum of 6 pages that can appear under "About".
 If no informational pages are configured to be displayed, the "About" menu option will be hidden.

-2. To add contents to about 'About' menu, see "Global Navigation Bar" instructions.
+2. To add contents to the 'About' menu, see ["Global Navigation Bar" instructions](configuration/global-ui-elements.html#global-navigation-bar)

 3. To edit the title for each page in the 'About' menu:
    * edit file: `$(src)/aboutPagesContent.yaml`